upshift-protocol/upshift-app/README.md

 # Earn App

 Upshift pools generate yields from institutional loans on the August protocol.

+## Getting Started

 This frontend features:

 - [Typescript as the core language](https://www.typescriptlang.org/)
 - [NextJS to enable SSR](https://nextjs.org/)